Haley Reinhart: 2018–2019: Lo-Fi Soul, collaborations, and EP releases

 Also in 2019, Reinhart partnered with Mazda for a Mazda3 advertisement campaign, "Dream Bigger", in which she sings a featured cover of "Dreams" by The Cranberries.
 The commercial debuted during the NCAA championship game on April 8, 2019.
 Reinhart released a full-length version of the song on May 10.
 Following the release of this cover, Reinhart released Bulletproof on June 14, 2019, a 3-track EP featuring covers of "Bulletproof", "It Ain't Over 'Till It's Over", and "You Send Me".
 On June 29, Reinhart headlined the fifth annual "Rock the Runway" concert at Chicago Executive Airport in Wheeling, and on August 29, she joined Michael Feinstein at the Ravinia Festival in Highland Park, Illinois.
 On October 31, 2019, Reinhart released "Santa Baby", her first solo holiday cover song, followed by "Have Yourself a Merry Little Christmas" on November 9 and "The Christmas Song" on November 18.

 On December 25, 2020, Reinhart made her film acting debut in Robert Rodriguez's science fiction superhero film We Can Be Heroes.
 The film, which follows the children of superheroes during an alien invasion, features an ensemble cast including Priyanka Chopra and Christian Slater and was released via Netflix.

 2020–present: Singles and forthcoming EP

 Reinhart released her first live single, "Change", on January 3, 2020.
 The song was recorded at Mercury Lounge in New York City during her 2019 east coast tour.
 On April 21, 2020, another single was released, a studio cover of Janis Joplin's "Piece of My Heart", which she had previously performed live on American Idol in 2011.

 Reinhart will return as a regular cast member for the fourth season of F is for Family, which will be released June 12, 2020.
 She is also scheduled to perform at ABC 7 Chicago's Virtual Pride event, which will take place June 20 and 21.

+Light of My Life - part of The Crooked Moon soundtrack, not just a standalone single.
+Avantris Entertainment says the whole soundtrack was written in collaboration with The Blasting Company, and this song was released as one of the early singles from that project.